Select Page

 While we recognize clothing is one way young people express themselves, we expect them to do so in ways that honor themselves as well as the kind of community we are building during our youth conferences.
 We ask participants (both youth and adult sponsors) to dress comfortably for the weather, but also modestly.
 Please refrain from wearing clothing:

 For recreation events, all participants are expected to wear shirts.
-Participants out of line with dress standards will be asked to change clothes or put on an over-layer that provides adequate coverage.
+Participants out of line with dress standards will be asked to change clothes.

 Swim Check